MicrosoftDocs/sdk-api/sdk-api-src/content/iads/nn-iads-iadscomputer.md

 req.lib:
 req.dll: Activeds.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IADsComputer
+ - iads/IADsComputer
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Activeds.dll
 api_name:
  - IADsComputer
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IADsComputer interface

 ## -description

 The <b>IADsComputer</b> interface is a dual interface that inherits from  <a href="https://docs.microsoft.com/windows/desktop/api/iads/nn-iads-iads">IADs</a>.
 It is designed to represent and manage a computer, such as a server, client, workstation, and so on, on a network.
 You can manipulate the properties of this interface to access data about a computer.
 The data includes the operating system, the make and model, processor, computer identifier, its network addresses, and so on.